Humans and Their Environment

-Our planet is fragile: this new awareness is leaving its mark on the 21st century.
-Together with its partners, Montpellier University of Excellence is committed to promoting science that takes full responsibility for the future of humanity and the environment.
+Our planet is fragile: this new awareness is shaping the 21st century.
+Together with its partners, Montpellier University of Excellence is committed to advancing science that takes full responsibility for the future of humanity and the environment.

 © Patrick Aventurier

-30% less rainfall: that's what climatologists are predicting by 2100.
-A drought that has been getting worse in recent years.
-In Puéchabon, about 30 kilometers from Montpellier, our researchers are accelerating the drought phenomenon to better understand it.
+30% less rainfall: that’s what climatologists are predicting by 2100.
+A drought that has been worsening in recent years.
+In Puéchabon, about thirty kilometers from Montpellier, our researchers are accelerating the drought phenomenon to better understand it.

-Don't worry, everything is under control.
+Rest assured, everything is under control.
 Here, the Center for Functional and Evolutionary Ecology (CEFE) has transformed the holm oak forest into an open-air laboratory.
-To selectively increase drought conditions, researchers have installed a gutter system that collects rainwater before it seeps into the ground.
-They also have a mobile roof covering more than 200 m² that can be moved over the forest to shelter certain plots.
+To selectively increase drought conditions, the researchers have installed a gutter system that collects rainwater before it seeps into the ground.
+They also have a movable roof covering over 200 m² that can be moved over the forest to shelter specific plots.

-The forest is studied from all angles thanks to a walkway installed in the canopy that allows scientists to take measurements on leaves and branches while a "flux tower" continuously measures the forest's carbon and water balance.
+The forest is studied from every angle thanks to a walkway installed in the canopy that allows scientists to take measurements on leaves and branches whilea “flux tower”continuously measures the forest’s carbon and water balance.

-These devices make it possible to study the behavior of the ecosystem in the face of climate change.
-Researchers are studying the development of leaves, flowers, and acorns on branches that have been monitored for several years in the canopy of the holm oaks of Puéchabon.
-How will the holm oaks withstand the dry climate that is expected?
-The first part of the answer is that they are reducing the number of their leaves to sweat less and save water.
+These devices make it possible to study the ecosystem’s response to climate change.
+Researchers are studying the development of leaves, flowers, and acorns on branches that have been monitored for several years in the canopy of the holm oaks at Puéchabon.
+How will the holm oaks withstand the dry climate that lies ahead?
+A first clue: they reduce the number of their leaves to transpire less and conserve water.

 Mapping the hidden life of the oceans